Condo and HOA Certification Steps

 Over the next two years, a monitoring program will gather data to quantify temperature changes in the neighborhood that can be used to design cool pavement projects in other communities.

-Terry says the second phase of GAF’s “cool community” experiment may include the installation of solar-reflective roof shingles in the neighborhood to reduce temperatures in residents’ homes.
+Terry says the second phase of GAF’s “cool community” experiment may involve installing solar-reflective roof shingles in the neighborhood to reduce temperatures in residents’ homes.

 GAF says the final cost of the Pacoima project has not yet been determined.